cnguyen46/Algorithm/README.md

 IDE used for the project is VS Code.
 Download link: https://code.visualstudio.com/

-NOte: This should be used for learning purpose, not for cheating.
+Note: This should be used for learning purpose, not for cheating.